 Omega-3 Fatty Acids

 Omega-3 fatty acids possess powerful anti-inflammatory properties, which can aid in the reduction of exercise-induced muscle damage.
-Supplementing with fish oil or flaxseed oil, rich sources of omega-3 fatty acids, may help decrease inflammation, alleviate muscle soreness, and promote efficient muscle repair.
+Supplementing with fish oil or flaxseed oil, rich sources of Omega-3 fatty acids, may help decrease inflammation, alleviate muscle soreness, and promote efficient muscle repair.

 Creatine